Blog

 Two pickleball players get ready to return an incoming shot from their opponents

-Let's take a look at the figures for 2024:
+Let's take a look at the figures for the end of last year:

 Total number of pickleball players